kevinlekiller/linux_intel_display_overclocking/README.md

 `$ sudo ./edid-rw 0 | edid-decode`

-Increment 0 until you see the edid.
+Increment 0 until you see the edid data that corresponds to your monitor.

 Once you see it, you can write your custom edid file changing 0 for the number you found above.

 `$ sudo ./edid-rw -w 0 < ~/edid_custom.bin`

+You can verify it was written by reading it again:

+`$ sudo ./edid-rw 0 | edid-decode`

 #####Reboot and confirm refresh rate.

 Reboot the computer.
+You can do this in the GUI or in the shell like this:

 `$ sudo reboot`